brambg/Data-Scopes-Developers-2018/schedule/workshop_intro.md

 - __Hands-on sessions__: work in small groups on assignments relating to data scopes concepts
     + **be creative**: assignments have no 'right solutions', we do not have the correct answers ourselves
     + **zen**: assignments will be a mess, everything goes wrong, but that is part of the deal and they will turn out alright again
-+ **Discussion**: compare groups assignments, reflect on data scopes as a vergelijken van groepsopdrachten, reflectie op Data scopes as a means to tackle the research process
+    + **Discussion**: compare groups assignments, reflect on data scopes as a means to tackle the research process

 Wednesday 5 September: